logiqai/docs/logiq-server/agentless/README.md

 _Forward_ is the protocol used by [Fluentd](http://www.fluentd.org) to route messages between peers.
 The **forward** output plugin allows to provide interoperability between compatible systems, Logiq being one.

-The below code block defines the minimal changes to be added to the fluent-bit configuration to start sending log events to flash.
+The below code block defines the minimal changes to be added to the fluent-bit configuration using the http plugin to start sending log events to flash.

 ```text
 [INPUT]